waggle-sensor/waggle-auth-app/README.md

 make migrate
 ```

 To edit policies, modify policies in your dev branch and push to origin.
-More details at [waggle-policies](https://github.com/FranciscoLozCoding/waggle-Policies).
+More details at [waggle-policies](https://github.com/waggle-sensor/waggle-policies).
 The server will take care of the rest as long as you defined the correct branch in `env/dev/bundles-config.yaml`.

-TODO (FL): create waggle-policies under waggle org

 ### Running a local production server